 The parade begins promptly at 12 p.m. in front of Columbia Street Tap Room, and travels south on Columbia, turning left onto Gibson, right (south) on Lee Lane, the parade crosses Boston Street and turns right onto Rutland Street, passes in front of the English Tea Room, and ends in front of Jewel's Cigar & Briar Shop for the block party until 5 p.m.

-Some restaurants and businesses will have watch-parties during and after the parade, but parade-goers should spread out along the whole route to get the best view, special catches, and food and drink at various locations, including Toad Hollow restaurant, as the block party takes place on their doorstep.
+Some downtown businesses will have watch-parties during and after the parade, but parade-goers should spread out along the whole route to get the best view and special catches.

 So, embrace your Irish hritage (even if you are just pretending for the day)--all are invited to revel in Covington's historic streets, celebrate St. Patrick’s Day and see how restaurants, local businesses, and shops throw a celebration to remember.
 Don't forget to wear your green.
 Erin Go Bragh!

 This event is presented by the City of Covington, The English Tea Room & Eatery, Covington Celtic Club and Jewel's Cigar and Briar.
 For more information, visit www.CovingtonCelticClub.com.